BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 _Checkbox lists and radio buttons will be in a future update._

 = How do I use the select (picklist) field? =
 Use it like any other field -- however you'll need to specify the options (and optional values) for each field using the options box (far right).
+You'll also need to use the "internal name" from Salesforce as your field name (see next FAQ).

 The value box for a select list is the default value (the one selected on a fresh form).